Tipu Sultan: Language

+Tipu was also secular to allow and celebrate other religion festivals as well.

 Early military service

 Early Conflicts

 Tipu Sultan was instructed in military tactics by French officers in the employment of his father.
 At age 15, he accompanied his father against the British in the First Mysore War in 1766.
 He commanded a corps of cavalry in the invasion of Carnatic in 1767 at age 16.
-He also distinguished himself in the First Anglo-Maratha War of 1775–1779.
+He also took part in the First Anglo-Maratha War of 1775–1779.

 Alexander Beatson, who published a volume on the Fourth Mysore War entitled View of the Origin and Conduct of the War with Tippoo Sultaun, described Tipu Sultan as follows: "His stature was about five feet eight inches; he had a short neck, square shoulders, and was rather corpulent: his limbs were small, particularly his feet and hands; he had large full eyes, small arched eyebrows, and an aquiline nose; his complexion was fair, and the general expression of his countenance, not void of dignity".